QuanNguen/CS151-TeamBOQ/Update Diagrams/README.md

 # UML Diagram for Reddit

-This project lists UML diagrams of the Reddit.
+This project lists updated UML diagrams of the Reddit.
 # Diagrams
 |  |  |
 | :---: | :---: |